BobKerns/better-future/README.md

 ### `Future`.`timeout` (_ms_) (_computation_)

-Returns a function that when applied to a computation, will return a `Future` that will time out that computation _ms_ milliseconds after it is started.
+Returns a function that when applied to a task, will return a `Future` that will time out that task _ms_ milliseconds after it is started.

 ![State diagram with timeout](images/timeout.svg)

 ### `Future`.`timeoutFromNow` (_ms_) (_computation_)

-Returns a function that when applied to a computation, will return a `Future` that will time out that computation
+Returns a function that when applied to a task, will return a `Future` that will time out that task
 _ms_ milliseconds from when when it enters the _Pending_ state.

 ![State Diagram for Future.timeoutFromNow](images/timeoutFromNow.svg)